 Have your Computers Facing Out & Use Headphones

-We have 8 children, so we have slowly added more computers as the kids have grown since several of their subjects are done on the computer (Teaching Textbooks math, IXL grammar for middle school, Touch Type Read and Spell for typing, IEW Phonics Zoo for spelling, and coding practice with Sonic Pi and Scratch).
+We have 8 children, so we have slowly added more computers as the kids have grown since several of their subjects are done on the computer (Teaching Textbooks math, IXL grammar for middle school, IEW Phonics Zoofor spelling, music appreciation and music theory with Music in Our Homeschool, and coding practice with Sonic Pi and Scratch).

 One tip that I have is to make sure the computers are facing out.
 It makes it easy for me to glance at the screens to see what each student is working on and helps keep them accountable.
 We also have headphones that help the kids be able to concentrate more easily, whether they are listening to the lesson with the computer or sitting in the room at their desk doing other schoolwork.